polymode/polymode/modes/readme.md

 The most important slot of root config class `pm-polymode` is:

-- `:hostmode` - name of the chunkmode object (commonly of class `pm-bchunkmode`, see [Chunkmodes](#chunkmodes)).
+- `:hostmode` - name of the chunkmode object (typicaly of class `pm-bchunkmode`, see [Chunkmodes](#chunkmodes)).

 Currently there are three subclasses of `pm-polymode`:

 - `pm-polymode-one` - used for polymdoes with only one predefined innermode.
-It extends `pm-polymode` with one slot - `:innermode` - which is a name of the inner chunkmode (commonly objects of class `pm-hbtchunkmode`).
+It extends `pm-polymode` with one slot - `:innermode` - which is a name of the inner chunkmode (typically objects of class `pm-hbtchunkmode`).
 - `pm-polymode-multi` - used for polymodes with multiple predefined inner modes.
 It extends `pm-polymode` with `:innermodes` list that contains names of predefined `pm-hbtchunkmode` objects.
 - `pm-polymode-multi-auto` - used for polymodes with multiple dynamically discoverable chunkmodes.
-It extends `pm-polymode-multi` with `:auto-innermode` slot (typical it is an object of class `pm-hbtchunkmode-auto`).
+It extends `pm-polymode-multi` with `:auto-innermode` slot (typically an object of class `pm-hbtchunkmode-auto`).

 ### Chunkmodes

-Most important user visible slots of the root class for chunkmodes - `pm-chunkmode` - are:
+Most important user visible slots of the root class `pm-chunkmode` are:

 - `:mode` - symbol of corresponding emacs plain mode (e.g. `html-mode`, `latex-mode` etc)